-Ahsoka looked at Sarah.
-Normally, Sarah wore dresses or other girly outfits during the warm summer months.
-Today, however, she was dressed for outdoor sports.
+As Sarah came downstairs, Ahsoka looked at her.
+Ahsoka wasn't used to seeing Sarah dressed for outdoor sports when she normally wore dresses or other girly outfits during the warm summer months.

 "Are you ready?"
 Ahsoka asked Sarah.

 Sarah nodded.
 "Is something wrong, mommy?" she asked in return, curious what was triggering her mother's emotions.

 Ahsoka shook her head negatively.
 "No, Sarah.
 I'm just used to seeing you dressed in prettier outfits, that's all."